skgrush/Org.Grush.Lib.RecordCollections/Org.Grush.Lib.RecordCollections.Benchmark.Tests/README.md

 # Benchmarks

+Benchmarks comparing `RecordCollection<T>` to `List<T>` in some common record use caes.

+## Running the benchmarks.

+Requires .NET 8 SDK.

-To execute all benchmarks and update the [Benchmarks.md](./Benchmarks.md) file, run:
+To execute all benchmarks and update the Benchmarks.*.md file, run:

 ```sh
 # sudo allows setting high priority process